Undergraduate Handbook

 Good Academic Standing

-Good academic standing is when the Online Learning student’s cumulative University Grade Point Average (UC GPA) is a 2.25 or higher (2.5 for BS Health Science Online Learning students).
-Online Learning students who have attempted less than 16 UC semester hours will be in Good Standing even if their UC GPA is below 2.25 (2.5 for BS Health Science Online Learning students).
+Good academic standing is when the Online Learning student’s cumulative University Grade Point Average (UC GPA) is a 2.25 or higher.
+Online Learning students who have attempted less than 16 UC semester hours will be in Good Standing even if their UC GPA is below 2.25.
 Once a student has attempted 16 or more semester hours, all University academic rules apply.

 Academic Alert

-Academic Alert is a notification that an Online Learning student’s academic performance, after the most recent semester or whose UC GPA is below 2.25 (2.5 for BS Health Science Online Learning students) regardless of credit hours attempted.
+Academic Alert is an academic performance notification sent to Online Learning students after their most recent semester who have attempted less than 16 UC semester hours and their most recent semester UC GPA or cumulative UC GPA is below 2.25.
 Students in this circumstance will receive an Academic Alert email.
 This email is intended to serve as a reminder that continued below-average academic performance may result in Academic Probation, and possible Academic Suspension.
 An Academic Alert is not the same as being placed on Academic Probation; it is simply a way to alert the student that academic improvement is necessary.

 Academic Probation

-Academic Probation is the result of two conditions: (1) the Online Learning student must have attempted at least 16 UC semester hours, and (2) the Online Learning student’s cumulative UC GPA has dropped below 2.25 (2.5 for BS Health Science Online Learning students).
-While on Academic Probation, the Online Learning student must earn a semester GPA of 2.25 or higher (2.5 for BS Health Science Online Learning students).
-The Online Learning student will remain on Academic Probation each semester until the UC GPA reaches 2.25 or higher (2.5 for BS Health Science Online Learning students).
+Academic Probation is the result of two conditions: (1) the Online Learning student must have attempted at least 16 UC semester hours, and (2) the Online Learning student’s cumulative UC GPA has dropped below 2.25.
+While on Academic Probation, the Online Learning student must earn a semester GPA of 2.25 or higher.
+The Online Learning student will remain on Academic Probation each semester until the UC GPA reaches 2.25 or higher.
 At that time, the Online Learning student will be returned to Good Academic Standing.
 Academic Probation is not posted to the student’s official university transcript.
 An Online Learning student may not graduate from the University of Cincinnati while on Academic Probation.

 Academic Suspension

-Academic Suspension is the result of two conditions: (1) the Online Learning student is on Academic Probation, and (2) the Online Learning student fails to earn a semester UC GPA of 2.25 or higher (2.5 for BS Health Science Online Learning students).
+Academic Suspension is the result of two conditions: (1) the Online Learning student is on Academic Probation, and (2) the Online Learning student fails to earn a semester and cumulative UC GPA of 2.25 or higher.
 This is reviewed at the end of every semester.
 The length of the Academic Suspension is one academic year.

 Online Learning students who are suspended from CAHS with a cumulative UC GPA < 2.0 are also subject to the university’s suspension policy which restricts enrollment while they are suspended.

 An Online Learning student who returns after the mandatory suspension period will be placed on Academic Probation.
-The Online Learning student will remain on probation until the cumulative UC GPA has increased to 2.25 or higher (2.5 for BS Health Science Online Learning students).
+The Online Learning student will remain on probation until the cumulative UC GPA has increased to 2.25 or higher.
 At that time the Online Learning student will be returned to Good Academic Standing.

 “Each college establishes its own criteria, conditions, effective dates of academic suspension and appeal procedures.
 There are, however, certain University of Cincinnati policies guiding what happens during the period of suspension.
-The suspending college will provide academic counseling or advising during the suspension period.
 With its written authorization, students may register as non-matriculated students, normally for no more than nine credits per term.
 Students enrolling for more than their authorized credit load will be administratively withdrawn from all courses.
 Enrolling in courses while on suspension does not ensure readmission to the college.
 If readmission does occur, the college will determine whether or not to accept credit for those courses taken while on suspension.”

 Program Dismissal

-Program Dismissal is the result of two conditions: (1) the Online Learning student has been readmitted to the College of Allied Health Sciences following Academic Suspension, and (2) the readmitted Online Learning student fails to earn a semester GPA of 2.25 or higher (2.5 for BS Health Science Online Learning students).
-As stated above, an Online Learning student who has been reinstated after Academic Suspension is on Academic Probation and will remain so until the Online Learning student’s UC GPA has increased to 2.25 or higher (2.5 for BS Health Science Online Learning students).
-An Online Learning student on Academic Probation following Academic Suspension, who fails to earn a 2.25 semester GPA, will face Program Dismissal from the College of Allied Health Sciences (2.5 for BS Health Science Online Learning students).
+Program Dismissal is the result of two conditions: (1) the Online Learning student has been readmitted to the College of Allied Health Sciences following Academic Suspension, and (2) the readmitted Online Learning student fails to earn a semester GPA of 2.25 or higher.
+As stated above, an Online Learning student who has been reinstated after Academic Suspension is on Academic Probation and will remain so until the Online Learning student’s UC GPA has increased to 2.25 or higher.
+An Online Learning student on Academic Probation following Academic Suspension, who fails to earn a 2.25 semester GPA, will face Program Dismissal from the College of Allied Health Sciences.

-Once the readmitted Online Learning student returns to Good Academic Standing (cumulative UC GPA 2.25 or higher, 2.5 for BS Health Science), if the cumulative UC GPA ever drops below 2.25 (2.5 for BS Health Science Online Learning students), s/he is subject to Program Dismissal.
+Once the readmitted Online Learning student returns to Good Academic Standing (cumulative UC GPA 2.25 or higher), if the cumulative UC GPA ever drops below 2.25 , the student is subject to Program Dismissal.
 The Online Learning student’s CAHS program is closed noting Program Dismissal.

 Online Learning students who are dismissed from CAHS with a GPA < 2.0 may also be subject to the university’s Academic Dismissal policy which denies all future registration privileges at the University.